 Documentation

-CachePilot is a governed proxy for the OpenAI Responses API.
+CachePilot is a governed proxy for the OpenAI Responses API and the Anthropic Messages API.
 Swap your base URL, add one header, and every request gets policy enforcement, cache optimization, and auditable receipts.

 ⚡ Quickstart